Riding On Insulin | Action sports + Alaskan adventure retreats for kids, teens and adults with type 1 diabetes

 On our first night in camp, we’ll have a delicious first meal together after everyone gets settled into their cabins.

-Four full days at Arctic Hive will include hiking around the village of Wiseman and its surrounding wilderness, taking in the views and experiencing radical aliveness away from the distractions of cellphones and computers.
+Three full days at Arctic Hive will include snowshoewing around the village of Wiseman and its surrounding wilderness (snowshoes and poles are provided for you!), taking in the views and experiencing radical aliveness away from the distractions of cellphones and computers.
 There's no cell service in this village, or at Arctic Hive, so the temptation of home, work and life won't even be present.

 We will dine together twice a day in the igloo, and we will typically pack up lunch to go with us, wherever we're headed for the day.
-Although many activities are custom-planned depending on the specific weather we're dealt with (which is how life in Alaska is!), you may find yourself at a bonfire on the river, experiencing yoga under a blanket of stars and dancing Northern Lights in the Yoga Dome, sharing a beer/glass of wine over a board game with new friends and more.
+Although many activities are custom-planned depending on the specific weather we're dealt with (which is how life in Alaska is!), you may find yourself at a bonfire out front of the cabins, experiencing yoga under a blanket of stars and dancing Northern Lights in the Yoga Hive, sharing a beer/glass of wine over a board game with new friends and more.

 This retreat is a reflection of how we (Sean and Mollie) live our life in wild places — the perfect combination of activities, relaxation, and good company.